Guide for Mt. Huashan Hiking at Night

 What to Pack for Mt.
 Huashan Hiking at Night

-1. Get a backpack of the right size and a pair of anti-skid shoes, as well as 2 pairs of skid-proof gloves for holding the iron chains.
-Disposable raincoats would be used sometimes because of the changeable Huashan weather in the mountains.
+1. Get a backpack of the right size and a pair of anti-skid shoes, as well as 2 pairs of slip-resistant gloves for gripping the iron chains.
+Disposable raincoats would be useful sometimes because of the changeable Huashan weather in the mountains.

-2. From June to September, wear short sleeves or thin long sleeves, and prepare a light down-filled coat.
+2. From June to September, wear short sleeves or thin long sleeves, and carry a light down-filled coat.
 You can also rent a greatcoat on the mountain.
-In other months you need to wear relatively thick clothes; it’s very cold on the mountain, especially before dawn.
+In other months you need to wear relatively thick clothes; it can be very cold on the mountain, especially before dawn.

 3. Cameras and watches are important items.
-PS: It’s not recommended to read your cell phone while climbing at night.
+PS: It’s not recommended you read your cell phone while climbing at night.

-4. Bring some light and high calorie foods, such as chocolate and dried beef.
-Prepare no more than 2 L of mineral water to prevent the backpack from being overweight.
-You can buy bottled water along the way, although it is more expensive.
+4. Bring some light, high calorie foods, such as chocolate and dried beef.
+Prepare no more than 2 L of mineral water to prevent the backpack from being too heavy.
+You can buy bottled water along the way, although it is expensive.